Trump cowboy found not guilty of campaign finance charge

 Jurors deliberated for more than nine hours before delivering the verdict.
 The decision interrupts a string of adverse legal decisions for Griffin, who remains barred from elected office under a judge’s decision upheld by the New Mexico Supreme Court in February.

-Griffin said in a text message that he felt “blessed to be judged by jury of his peers” in his home community and has “never felt as vindicated.”
+Griffin said in a text message that he felt “blessed to be judged by a jury of peers” in his home community and has “never felt as vindicated.”

 In 2019, Griffin forged a group of rodeo acquaintances into the promotional group called Cowboys for Trump, which staged horseback parades to spread President Donald Trump’s conservative message about gun rights, immigration controls and abortion restrictions.